Jane Bunford

-Jane Bunford (26 July 1895 – 1 April 1922) was a woman who was the tallest person ever from the United Kingdom measuring 2.41 m at the time of her death (adjusted for spinal curvature).
+Jane Bunford (26 July 1895 – 1 April 1922) was an English woman who was the tallest person ever documented from the United Kingdom measuring 2.41 m at the time of her death (adjusted for spinal curvature).
 She was the tallest woman in the world during her lifetime.

 Early life

 Bunford's parents were John Bunford (14 March 1856 – 10 December 1916) and Jane Bunford (Nee Andrews) (April 1857 – 1934) of Bartley Green, Birmingham, UK.
 Her father was a metal caster.

 Accident

 According to the Guinness Book of Records at the age of 11, Bunford had a head injury.
 It is believed that the injury permanently damaged her pituitary gland, releasing an excess of growth hormone which sent her growth out of control.
 While she was fairly tall for her age, her height was not unusual or exceptional before her accident at 5 ft 0 in.

 School

 Bunford attended St. Michael's Secondary School in Bartley Green.
 At school she displayed a talent for embroidery but the desks and chairs became too uncomfortable for her to sit at.
 A Mrs Booth who knew Bunford said it was difficult for her to get through the school doors.
 As a result of both factors, Bunford's parents took her out of school.
 On her 13th birthday she was measured at 1.98 m tall.
 On her 21st birthday Bunford was measured at 2.39 m tall, her peak standing height.
 Mrs Booth said Bunford had to have her shoes specially made at Halesowen as she had size 17 feet.